DevOps-TeamTwo-2022/DevOps_Oct2022_Team2_Assignment/README.md

 Test Cases:

 Test Scenario 1
-Navigation bar directs user to desired page
+-Navigation bar directs user to desired page

 Test Conditions:
-User must on the website
+-User must on the website
-Site is online at any given time
+-Site is online at any given time

 Test Values:
-Upload Data
+-Upload Data

 Test Description:
-When user reaches the homepage, the user will click on the "Upload Data" button on the navigation bar Expected Test Outcomes:
+-When user reaches the homepage, the user will click on the "Upload Data" button on the navigation bar

+Expected Test Outcomes:
-User redirected to the Upload Data page
+-User redirected to the Upload Data page

 Resultant Screenshot: